-Back in the time, the Canadian newspaper Globe and Mail reported that Patryn and his partner, Lovie Horner, stayed two of QuadrigaCX’s largest shareholders, event though he had not been involved in any business with the company’s operations since 2016.
+Back in the time, Patryn and his partner, Lovie Horner, stayed two of QuadrigaCX’s largest shareholders, event.
+But he had not involved in any business with the company’s operations since 2016.
+The Canadian newspaper Globe and Mail reported that.

 The case’s ramifications continue with Patryn denying today being the same person as Dhanani.
-However, the Bloomberg exposed that Patryn legally changed his name twice — first losing his last name “Dhanani” and then replacing his surname “Omar” in 2003 and in 2008.
+However, the Bloomberg exposed that Patryn legally changed his name twice — first losing his last name “Dhanani.”
+And then he replaced his surname “Omar” in 2003 and 2008.

-22-year-old Dhanani - or Patryn- was sentenced to 18 months in the U.S. federal prison for being involved in “identity theft” related to both bank and credit card fraud back in 2005, according to the reports.
+22-year-old Dhanani - or Patryn- was sentenced to 18 months in the US federal prison for involving in “identity theft.”
+That related to both bank and credit card fraud back in 2005, according to the reports.
 The sentence came to meet the charges of trafficking over 1.5 million stolen credit card and bank card numbers through shadowcrew.com.
 He operated that in 2002.

 Dhanani's criminal record continues, as in 2007.
 California state court also charged him for burglary, grand theft.
-Further details say that the accused was deported to Canada later, where he introduced himself once again as a “Bitcoin (BTC) entrepreneur”.
+Further details say that he deported to Canada later, where he introduced himself once again as a “Bitcoin (BTC) entrepreneur”.